ygemici/osz/README.md

 make testq
 ```

-To run the result in bochs,
+To run the result with BIOS in bochs,

 ```shell
 make testb